vinicius-schulz/backendchallenge/README.md

 docker run -idt -p <port>:8080 --name <container-name> viniciusschulz/backendchallenge
 ```

 Ps: You can run only the second command.
-That will, pull, create and run automatically you container in daemon mode.
+That will, pull, create and run automatically the container in daemon mode.
 Remember to choose the local port (for example: 8080) and define the container name.

 Run the follow command to stop your created container.